 Megan Armstrong Megan Armstrong is a student in the Masters in Psychology program at Stony Brook University, and the lab manager of Dr. Scott's Stress, Emotions and Health Lab.
 Megan is interested in studying aging, and more specifically, psychopathology in older adults.
 Megan has also worked with an elderly population at the Bristal Assisted Living for several years, and would like to eventually become a clinical geriatric psychologist.

-Katie Burnett is a first year PhD student in the Cognitive Scienece program at Stony Brook University.
+Katie Burnett is a second year PhD student in the Cognitive Science program at Stony Brook University.
 She is working in Dr. Lauren Richmond's Cognitive Aging and Memory Lab.
 She received her B.S. from the University of Mary Washington in Fredericksburg, Virginia.
 She is interested in age-related changes in memory and potential interventions/strategies that can be used to offset these age-related changes.